funkia/purescript-turbine/docs/getting-started-tutorial.md

 ## `component`

 In the example `counter` is a component created with the `component` function.
-A Turbine application is structured using comopnents and the `component` function is the primary way to create custom components.
+A Turbine application is structured using components and the `component` function is the primary way to create custom components.
 It has the type:

 ```purecript